If you have a son, you’ve got to know it’s going to happen sooner or later.

 For an example of what a man cold can look like, watch this popular video by Man Stroke Woman.

 There are conflicting views on whether the man cold actually exists.
 William Schaffner, an infectious disease specialist and chairman of preventive medicine at Vanderbilt University School of Medicine, told Web MD that there’s nothing in the medical literature to back up any difference in men’s and women’s colds.
-And a study of 1,700 people by the University of Glasgow concluded that men were more likely than women to overrate their syptoms of the common cold.
+And a study of 1,700 people by the University of Glasgow concluded that men were more likely than women to overrate their symptoms of the common cold.
+This is why it’s really important to take preventive measures if possible.
+One way to make sure that you do this is to take preventive medicine appointment if you can.
+Hopefully this will help with other things as well and not just a common cold.
+But at least it means that you a better chance of not getting ill that often.

 I’m not sure who to believe, but I do find it curious that Ellison says boys and girls have the same amount of temperature receptors during childhood, but that once puberty hits, and testosterone makes the part of the brain that perceives heat start to grow bigger, boys begin to experience fevers differently.